It's not up to Jason Kenney's staff to decide who's a journalist -- except when it is

 In fairness, Myatt claimed yesterday the government had learned from that mistake and would scrupulously no longer try to pick winners and losers among the journalistic fraternity.
 We'll see how that works out -- especially once the legislature building reopens to business as usual.

-The fact is the question of who gets to go to news conferences, have the run of the building to question politicians and practice journalism, however you want to define it, is a hot mess that needs fixing.
+The fact is the question of who gets to go to news conferences, have the run of the building to question politicians and practise journalism, however you want to define it, is a hot mess that needs fixing.

 Mainstream journalists noisily rushed to the defence of Rebel News back in February 2016 when a civil servant turned a couple of its operatives away from a stakeholders meeting on the NDP government's royalty review.